5 tips to get the shut-eye you need as you begin your college career

 Cohen preaches the “uncomfortable rule,” which is a pact between roommates dictating that if anyone is uncomfortable with what the other is doing, you need to speak up within 24 to 48 hours of the problem.
 Once you speak up, chances are the solution will be simple.
-Explain, you have 9 a.m. class and could they please where headphones when Netflix bingeing after midnight?
+Explain, you have 9 a.m. class and could they please where headphones when Netflix binging after midnight?
 Create a “no hookup while I’m here” rule.
-Or ask if you can wake each other up or throw a sock if the snoring gets out of hand.
+Or make a pact that you’ll wake the other one up if the snoring gets out of hand.

 Keeping open dialogue with your roommate is crucial.
-You’re moving in with a polar opposite stranger, make it work on some level.
+You’re moving in with a complete stranger and you need to make it work on some level.
 No need to become BFF’s – that would be cool if happened – but you want a foundation of privacy and a good night’s sleep.

-You’re your own sleep boss!
+3. Set personal boundaries.
+Be your own sleep boss!
 Mom and dad aren’t around to question your late night excursions, video game tournaments or midnight snacks.
 Being your own boss comes with major responsibility.
 Ask yourself, “I have an early morning exam – what’s the latest I can go to bed and still ace the exam?”
 Figure out the best nights to go out and when to stay in and rest.
 Don’t be afraid to set a curfew for yourself.
-Your new friends might not approve but you’ll be the one on you’re a-game in History 101 the next morning.
+Your new friends might not approve but you’ll be the one on you’re A-game in History 101 the next morning.

 The good news is the formula for healthy sleep hygiene will stay consistent: appropriate, consistent bedtime, less caffeine, exercise and screen time as you approach those times.
 Getting the routine down will go a long way to help you navigate all the changes college life will bring.
 When you lack sleep, you feel impatient, agitated and thoughts become blurry.
 The most important thing is to take care of yourself!